turi-code/userguide/supervised-learning/knn_classifier.md

 0.46
 ```

-46% accuracy seems low, but remember that we in a multi-class classiciation setting.
+46% accuracy seems low, but remember that we are in a multi-class classiciation setting.
 The most common class (4 stars) only occurs in 34.8% of the test data, so our model has indeed learned something.
 The confusion matrix produced by the `evaluate` method can help us to better understand the model performance.
 In this case we see that 83.9% of our predictions are actually within 1 star of the true number of stars.

 ```python
 conf_matrix = evals['confusion_matrix']